davidarias/davidarias.github.io/_posts/2018-01-13-jupiter-lang.md

 has a quite active community), nevertheless, I think we can still learn a lot from this 'old' technologies.

 Contributions are very much welcome.
 Just open a pull request or an issue in Github :)

+**Edit 2018-05-18:** Check out the brand new [Juno IDE](https://github.com/davidarias/juno), a Smalltalk-like IDE for the Jupiter Programing Language